 - The Malta International Jazz Festival – Held every year in July in Valetta, this is one of the most eclectic musical celebrations in Malta.
-The three-day festival brings some of the best of Maltese and international jazz artists with events spread across the capital city.
+The three-day festival brings some of the best Maltese and international jazz artists with events spread across the capital city.
 Its main stage is based at the Ta’ Liesse, Valetta waterfront.
-But the fringe events are also hosted by Valetta bars and clubs offering a more cameral experience.
+But the fringe events are also hosted by Valetta bars and clubs, offering a more cameral experience.

 - Notte Bianca – Another annual festival taking place in Valetta, a ‘White Night’ called a ‘spectacular nocturnal celebration of people’.
 One of my favourite festivals.
 This event boasts a variety of events and entertainment.
-Cafes, bars and restaurants stay open till late and streets are flooded with a party-like atmosphere.
-Art exhibitions, open-air performances and concerts create a spectacular and one of a kind night that can not be missed in you are visiting Malta in October.
+Cafes, bars and restaurants stay open till late, and streets are flooded with a party-like atmosphere.
+Art exhibitions, open-air performances and concerts create a spectacular and one of a kind night that can not be missed if you are visiting Malta in October.

 - Birgu Fest – A magical Festival of Lights held annually in Birgu, also known as Vittoriosa, one of Malta’s oldest and most historic cities.
 Also held in October, the Fest is an all-day event bringing the blend of concerts, celebrations, food stalls and numerous activities.
-Yet, the festival’s highlight is Birgu by Candlelight when all the streets and houses are lit only by thousands of colourful candles.
+Yet, the festival’s highlight is Birgu by Candlelight, when all the streets and houses are lit only by thousands of colourful candles.

 - Malta International Arts Festival – Another festival held annually in Valletta and offers a wide variety of art, such as theatre, dance, music, and painting.
-The Malta International Arts Festival is a cultural celebration of newcomers as well as established artists and it is always well attended by locals and tourists alike.
+The Malta International Arts Festival is a cultural celebration of newcomers as well as established artists, and it is always well attended by locals and tourists alike.

-- Malta Carnival – February bring the Carnival to Malta and the centre of festivities is in Valletta, but there are similar parties in smaller towns.
+- Malta Carnival – February bring the Carnival to Malta, and the centre of festivities is in Valletta, but there are similar parties in smaller towns.
 You will find people in colourful, extravagant costumes, floats, music and the great party which carries into the night and ends in Malta’s party district of Paceville.

 - Malta Fireworks Festival – One of the best fireworks shows I have ever seen.
 Malta is very famous for its firework displays throughout the whole summer.
-On the 1st of May, however, as a celebration of Malta’s accession into the European Union, the fireworks festival is held in Grand Harbour and must say, is extra spectacular.
+However, on the 1st of May, as a celebration of Malta’s accession into the European Union, the fireworks festival is held in Grand Harbour and must say, is extra spectacular.
 A number of Maltese and foreign fireworks factories are participating in this competitive event, presenting dramatic pyrotechnic displays.

 - Village Festas – All year long, you can experience the tradition of Malta up close.
-The Maltese love their patron saints and the village festas, being primarily a religious celebration, are held in their honour every year.
+The Maltese love their patron saints, and the village festas, being primarily a religious celebration, are held in their honour every year.
 Each village has its festival day known as a festa.
 A whole week is dedicated to the village’s particular patron saint, honoured by a street party with fireworks and a church parade.

 7 Days Malta budget Itinerary for a solo traveller

 There is a lot of things you can do and see in Malta for no charge and completely free.
 The main budget buster can be transport to some more remote areas.
-Yet if you are prepared to use mostly public transport and are not in a rush to get places it is totally doable to see Malta on a budget.
+Yet if you are prepared to use mostly public transport and are not in a rush to get places, it is totally doable to see Malta on a budget.

 I will give you some saving tips below the itinerary.